Last updated: 16 March 2020

-There are currently around 9,000 parish, town, community and neighbourhood councils across England.
-In this case, the town council would be a single entity - one council for the whole of Bexhill, rather than 4 separate parishes.
+There are currently around 10,000 parish, town, community and neighbourhood councils across England.
+In this case, the town council would be a single entity - one council for the whole of Bexhill.

-In addition, other town (and parish) councils around the country have been able to assist with:
+In addition, other town (and parish) councils around the country have been popular for also setting up or tackling: